-When brainstorming your marketing tactics, it’s important to remember your target customers and where and how they’re likely to consume the information about your childcare program.
+When brainstorming your marketing tactics, remember to tie it back to your target customers and where and how they’re likely to consume the information about your childcare program.

 Key performance indicators

-To determine whether your business is successful, you need markers that indicate success.
+To determine whether your business is successful, it’s helpful to identify markers that indicate success.
 Key performance indicators (KPIs) are a large part of any marketing plan.
-They’re measurable values that gauge your business performance and allow you to determine how successful it is.
-KPIs vary based on the industry, but there are common KPIs every business can start with.
+They’re measurable values that gauge your business performance and allow you to determine how successful it is, and to compare performance over time.
+KPIs can vary based on the industry, but there are common KPIs every business can use to begin.